woa-vayu/POCOX3Pro-Guides/guide/English/dualboot-en.md

 ## Dualbooting Android and Windows seamlessly (Option 1)

-> **Notice** This will work on any android version and kernel but it does take longer to boot into android from windows
+> **Note** This will work on any android version and kernel but it does take longer to boot into android from windows

 ### Prerequisites